 Pregnancy: Deciding Where to DeliverSkip to the navigation

 Most medical doctors (MDs) deliver only at hospitals.
 Some hospitals also allow registered nurses with advanced training (certified nurse-midwives) to deliver there under a doctor's supervision.
-Many hospitals offer special birthing rooms that are comfortable and homey, with large beds, wooden furniture such as rocking chairs, and pictures on the walls.
+Many hospitals offer special birthing rooms.
+These rooms are comfortable and homey.
+They have large beds, wooden furniture such as rocking chairs, and pictures on the walls.

-You can request a tour of the hospitals near you to see what options they offer.
-The advantage of a hospital birth is the availability of experienced staff and equipment if problems or complications develop.
-Also, a hospital offers a wide range of options for pain relief.
+Ask for a tour of the hospitals near you.
+See what options they offer.
+One advantage of a hospital birth is access to the staff and equipment.
+They are right there if you have problems or complications with the birth.
+And a hospital offers a wide range of options for pain relief.

-Birthing centers are usually staffed by certified nurse-midwives who have the option of calling in a doctor or sending you or your baby to a nearby hospital if problems or complications develop.
+A birthing center is usually staffed by certified nurse-midwives.
+They can call in a doctor or send you or your baby to a nearby hospital if there are problems or complications.
 Birthing centers are less formal and less institutional than hospitals.
-You may be allowed to have several people, including other children and family members, present at the birth.
+You may be allowed to have several people, including other children and family members, with you during the birth.

 Birthing centers are not recommended if you have a high-risk pregnancy.
 Emergency medical equipment and options for pain relief are limited.
-Delivering in a birthing center is usually less expensive than delivering in a hospital, although it may not be covered by insurance.
+Giving birth in a birthing center usually costs less than in a hospital.
+But it may not be covered by insurance.

-The major disadvantage of a home birth is the risk of an emergency situation, which will require that you or your baby be taken in an ambulance to a hospital.
-The time it takes to get you or the baby to hospital care may be critical.
+The major disadvantage of a home birth is the risk of an emergency situation.
+In that case, you or your baby would need to be taken in an ambulance to a hospital.
+The time it takes to get you or the baby to the hospital may be critical.

-The advantage of a home birth is that you may feel more comfortable staying in familiar surroundings during labor and delivery.
-And you can have whomever you want in the room with you.
+A home birth also has advantages.
+You may feel more comfortable staying in a familiar place during childbirth.
+And you can choose who you want in the room with you.

-A home birth is the least expensive option, although it may not be covered by insurance.
+A home birth costs the least.
+But it may not be covered by insurance.
 A home birth is not recommended if you have a high-risk pregnancy.